-- New Tech & Trek Help Desk with waiting area
+- New Tech & Trek Help Desk

 - Dedicated collaboration space and meeting room

-- 2 ADA-height public computer stations
+- 2 ADA-accessible public computer stations

-- 4 single-user gender-neutral ADA-accessible restrooms
+- 4 single-user, gender-neutral, ADA-accessible restrooms

 - The Clock Tower Café

 Professional librarians are on staff to help everyone from new students just learning to use the library to seasoned researchers seeking out hard-to-find resources from around the world.
 All questions are welcome!
 Visit us and find out how the Hiram College Library can set you on the path to stronger learning and top-quality research tools in an environment that strives to foster intellectual excellence and encourage lifelong learning.